Ukrainian students join EU rallies, smart phones in hand

 But this time around, students have largely avoided representatives of the main political parties which have moved through the city with party flags.

-Opposition party leaders are more focused on the 2015 presidential poll, hoping they can galvanize voters using the disappointment over Yanukovich's about face on the EU as well as drawing on popular grievances over corruption in the judiciary and the police force.
+Opposition party leaders are more focussed on the 2015 presidential poll, hoping they can galvanise voters using the disappointment over Yanukovich's about face on the EU as well as drawing on popular grievances over corruption in the judiciary and the police force.

 "The opposition does not see the protest as a fateful event, but sees it more likely as a rehearsal for the 2015 elections," said Fesenko.